 Bur then at around 15 or 20 minutes, you start feeling a burn, your heart beat is raised and you’re starting to feel uncomfortable.

-this is when our brain starts playing games with you…
+If you are alone, this is when our brain starts playing games with you…

 “Hmm…I wonder who texted me 2 minutes ago?”